Government of Haiti

 The government of Haiti is a semi-presidential republic, a multi-party system wherein the President of Haiti is head of state elected directly by popular elections.
 The Prime Minister acts as head of government and is appointed by the President, chosen from the majority party in the National Assembly.
 Executive power is exercised by the President and Prime Minister who together constitute the government.
 Legislative power is vested in both the government and the two chambers of the National Assembly of Haiti.
 The government is organized unitarily, thus the central government delegates powers to the departments without a constitutional need for consent.
 The current structure of Haiti's political system was set forth in the Constitution of March 29, 1987.

 As of early 2025, criminal gangs controlled at least 85% of the capital and its metropolitan area and had expanded into key regions.
+Since 2021, the country's government has been led by a prime minister appointed by the presidential transitional council, which failed in its attempt to call new elections and to contain the collapse of the country's democratic institutions.

 Government

 The government of Haiti is a semi-presidential republic, a multiparty system wherein the President of Haiti is head of state elected directly by popular elections.
 The Prime Minister acts as head of government and is appointed by the President, chosen from the majority party in the National Assembly.
 Executive power is exercised by the President and Prime Minister who together constitute the government.

 Legislative power is vested in both the government and the two chambers of the National Assembly of Haiti.
 The government is organized unitarily, thus the central government delegates powers to the departments without a constitutional need for consent.
 The current structure of Haiti's political system was set forth in the Constitution of Haiti on 29 March 1987.
-The current president is Claude Joseph, acting in 2021.
+The current president is Alix Didier Fils-Aimé, acting since February 2026.

 In 2010, there were 7,000 people in the Haitian National Police.

 The Institute for the Protection of National Heritage has preserved 33 historical monuments and the historic center of Cap-Haïtien.

 The legal system for torts is based on a version of the Napoleonic Code.

 In 2013, the annual budget was US$1 billion.